FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/newspapers/mirror/2003-04-22-the-mirror.md

 ---
 layout: post
-title: The Mirror Website &#124; 22 April 2003
+title: "Free Library: Daily Mirror &#124; 22 April 2003"
-maintitle: The Mirror Website
+maintitle: "Free Library: Daily Mirror"
+suffix: ": THE family of Lena Zavaroni have accused an author of cashing in on the late singer's memory"
 subtitle: The Scurra
 description: THE family of Lena Zavaroni have accused an author of cashing in on the late singer's memory, I learn.
 post_description: THE family of Lena Zavaroni have accused an author of cashing in on the late singer's memory, I learn.
-categories: [Newspaper-Mirror, Andrew O'Hagan, OnThisDay22April]
+categories: ["Newspaper-Free Library: Daily Mirror", Andrew O'Hagan, OnThisDay22April]
 ---

 <blockquote>